-Currently, beach passes are sold as annual and daily passes with varying fees that relate to resident, non-resident, and handicap visitors.
-Daily passes are sold at a flat fee of \$10 but at a discounted rate of \$5 for handicapped visitors.
-Annual passes are sold at a flat fee of \$50 for residents, \$100 for non-residents, and \$40 for handicapped visitors.
+Currently, beach passes are sold as annual and daily passes with varying fees that relate to residents, non-residents, and handicap visitors.
+Daily passes are sold at a flat fee of \$10 but at a discounted rate of \$5 for handicapped and active-duty military visitors.
+Annual passes are sold at a flat fee of \$50 for residents, \$100 for non-residents, \$40 for handicapped visitors, and provided free of charge to disabled veterans.